browserengineering/book/book/html.md

 This special tag is called a [doctype][html5-doctype] that's always the very first thing in an HTML document.
-But it's not really an element at all, nor is it supposed to have close tag.
+But it's not really an element at all, nor is it supposed to have a close tag.
 Our toy browser won't be using the doctype for anything, so it's best to throw it away:[^quirks-mode]

 [html5-doctype]: https://html.spec.whatwg.org/multipage/syntax.html#the-doctype